idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step08_abtr.md

 ## Define Homogeneous Hexagonal Assemblies

 The first step is to define unique mesh objects for each different assembly type (fuel, control, shield, reflector, dummy).
-Since this is a homogenized model, we use SimpleHexagonGenerator to create each assembly mesh.
+Since this is a homogenized model, we use [SimpleHexagonGenerator.md] to create each assembly mesh.

 ### Object